sudeshsingh42023-rgb/consulting-projects/README.md

 A business strategy case study identifying where a competitor was losing customer trust, using real user-reported complaints and reviews as research input.
 Prioritizes candidate problems using the RICE framework (Reach × Impact × Confidence ÷ Effort) to produce a defensible, data-backed recommendation.
 **Tools:** Excel (weighted scoring, dashboards), Secondary Research, Data-Driven Prioritization

----
-**About me:** B.Tech student at NIT Agartala, exploring the intersection of technology and business consulting.
-[LinkedIn](https://linkedin.com/in/Sudesh-Singh)